xpander-ai/coding-agent/README.md

 | `run_tests` | Execute tests inside sandbox |
 | `call_endpoint` | Invoke any MCP‑described REST/gRPC endpoint |

----
+These tools enable the agent to navigate repositories, make targeted code changes, and integrate with external services, all under controlled conditions.
+You can extend the agent with additional tools or endpoints as needed.

 ## 🧠 Memory & Orchestration

-* **Threads** – each chat is a JSON state machine (= GPT “history” you can inspect & replay).
+* **Threads** – Each conversation or task runs in a threaded state (essentially a JSON state machine).
+This is like an ongoing chat history that you can inspect or replay, ensuring the agent maintains context over multiple prompts.
-* **Agent Graph** – declarative DAG that whitelists which tools run when → reliability & compliance by default.
+* **Agent Graph** – A declarative directed acyclic graph (DAG) defines which tools or steps can run at which stage.
+This ensures the agent only executes allowed actions in a controlled sequence, providing reliability and compliance by default.

----

 # Roadmap

-- [ ] Add OpenAI's Codex as a tool
+- [ ] OpenAI Codex integration: Add OpenAI’s Codex as a coding tool for even smarter code completion.
-- [ ] Add additional LLM Providers
+- [ ] More LLM providers: Expand support to additional LLMs (e.g. Azure OpenAI, local models, etc.).
-- [ ] Add Evals
+- [ ] Automated evals: Incorporate evaluation suites to benchmark agent performance on coding tasks.

+We’re continuously improving Coding Agent.
+Feel free to suggest features or vote on existing ideas in the issues!

+# Contributing

+Contributions are welcome!
+If you’d like to report a bug or propose a new feature, please open an issue.
+Pull requests are gladly accepted – check out the code and feel free to improve it.
+For major changes, it’s best to discuss via an issue first to ensure alignment with the project goals.
+Join our growing community on Discord and Slack to ask questions, share ideas, and collaborate with other developers and researchers building with xpander.ai agents.

 ## 📜 License

-MIT © 2025 Xpander Inc.
+This project is licensed under the MIT License. © 2025 Xpander Inc. Feel free to use, modify, and distribute this codebase in accordance with the license terms.